 - The Project Board is committed to ensuring that islanders have the right information at the right time.
 Following each Project Board, which meets approximately every six weeks, Highlight Reports are be published on this page.

 Disability and Inclusion Strategy Projects

-- You can view the various projects from the Disability and Inclusion Strategy here.
+- Here are the projects from the Disability and Inclusion Strategy.

 - 1. Extending the UN Convention on the Rights of People with Disabilities to Guernsey to confirm the island's commitment to respect the rights of its disabled citizens.

 - 2. Introducing legislation to protect disabled islanders and carers from discrimination.